 Find out how much you need to eat for your body type and activity level.

-Use a calorie counting app on your phone or food diary to help you track your calories and macronutrients each day.
-Most of us need over 1,200 calories per day just to function.
+Use a calorie counting app on your phone or food diary to help you track your calories and macronutrients daily.
+Most of us need over 1,200 calories per day to function.

 If you are restricting your body too much, your hunger might be your body signaling that you need more food.